Biskweet/files-management-tools/README.md

 # Files management tools

-Handy and compact (because it's more fun) functions made for simple operations on all files and folders of a directory.
-Made for terminal interpreter use.
+Handy and compact (because it's more fun) functions made for simple operations on all files and subdirs of a directory.
+Made for interpreter use.

 ### Requirements
 * `humanize` package